MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 (User mode only) Specifies that the debugger should attach to the target process noninvasively.
 For details, see [Noninvasive Debugging (User Mode)](noninvasive-debugging--user-mode-.md).

 <span id="_______-Q______"></span><span id="_______-q______"></span> **-Q**
 Suppresses the "Save Workspace?" dialog box.
 Workspaces are not automatically saved.
-See [Using Workspaces](using-workspaces.md) for details.
+See [Using Workspaces - WinDbg (Classic)](using-workspaces.md) for details.

 <span id="_______-QS______"></span><span id="_______-qs______"></span> **-QS**
 Suppresses the "Reload Source?" dialog box.
 Source files are not automatically reloaded.